sergeballif/NSC-Math-181/Specifications.md

 ### Specifications for supporting work

 In Problems and Miniprojects it is crucial that you __not only give an answer or a conclusion but also clear, complete, and correct work that backs up your answer or conclusion__.
-Submitted work that consists only of answers will be considered a "significantly incomplete" in the language of the syllabus.
+Submitted work that consists only of answers will receive a __No PASS__.

 + For _Problems_ in which you are asked for a clearly-defined answer to a computational problem, the answer must be clearly indicated (for example, by drawing a box around it), and there must be supporting work free of significant gaps for the standard Math 181 audience that clearly supports your answer.
+Story problems must be answered with a full sentence that includes appropriate units.
-+ For _Teaching Items_ your explanations and presentation should be at the level of the instructor or a competent tutor.
++ For _Miniprojects_ in which there may not be a single right answer but rather a conclusion or analysis you are asked to perform, the conclusion you are asked to draw or analysis must be clearly indicated (for example, by setting it off in a separate section of your writeup), and there must be supporting work free of significant gaps for the standard Math 181 audience that clearly supports your conclusion.
+In a miniprojects that asks you to create a teaching lesson, your explanations and presentation should be at the level of the instructor or a competent tutor.
 The explanations and details should be clear to the standard Math 181 audience.
-+ For _Miniprojects_ in which there may not be a single right answer but rather a conclusion or analysis you are asked to perform, the conclusion you are asked to draw or analysis must be clearly indicated (for example, by setting it off in a separate section of your writeup), and there must be supporting work free of significant gaps for the standard Math 181 audience that clearly supports your conclusion.
-+ Answers or conclusions that are given that have only minimal supporting work, or for which the relationship between the answer/conclusion and the supporting work is tenuous, illogical, or unclear will be marked at Novice level and returned without further feedback.
++ Answers or conclusions that are given that have only minimal supporting work, or for which the relationship between the answer/conclusion and the supporting work is tenuous, illogical, or unclear will be marked __No PASS__ and returned without further feedback.

 ### Specifications for formatting submissions

 + Submissions of  Miniprojects must be either typed or neatly handwritten and submitted via Canvas as PDF files.
-Files that are submitted in some other form besides PDF will be marked at Novice level and returned to the author without feedback.
+Files that are submitted in some other form besides PDF will be marked as __No PASS__ and returned to the author without feedback.
-+ Each Miniproject will include a cover page that states the file name to use when submitting it.
-Files that are submitted with the incorrect file name will be marked at Novice level and returned to the author without feedback.

 ### Specifications for graphical elements